 Ingredients

-- Oats: The type of oats you use for flapjack matters!
+- Oats: The type of oats you use for flapjacks matters!
 I have tested this recipe with both jumbo oats and regular porridge oats (rolled oats) and I have to say the porridge oats work so much better.
 The jumbo oats absorb more of the liquid, resulting in a drier, crumbly flapjack which is not the vibe we're going for here.

 - Butter: Butter helps to bind the rest of the ingredients together, making it easy to pick your flapjack slices up in one piece after baking.
 Unsalted butter is the best type to use.